jrief/django-admin-sortable2/README.md

 admin.site.register(MyModel, MyModelAdmin)
 ```

-that's it!
+That's it!
 The list view of the model admin interface now adds a column with a sensitive area.
 By
 clicking on that area, the user can move that row up or down.
 If he wants to move it to another
 page, he can do that as a bulk operation, using the admin actions.